Welcome to PenPal Schools!

 Students are connected with their PenPals on day that the course begins so that they can start collaborating immediately.
 Courses begin every other Monday, so you can choose the dates that work best for your class.
 Just make sure your students complete their profiles and the intro lesson before Matching Day so that we can connect them with PenPals!
 You can learn more details on this process by selecting a course to view the syllabus.

 5. What should I do if my students join late or do not have a PenPal after our Match Date?

-Please ensure students are signed up and complete their profiles by your class Match Date.
-If students join or complete their profiles after the Match Date please allow 48 hours for those students to receive PenPals.
-If students do not receive PenPals after 48 hours please contact our team at email@example.com so that we may connect them with PenPals.
+Please ensure students are signed up and complete their profiles before your class Matching Day.
+If students join or complete their profiles after the Matching Day please allow 48 hours for those students to be connected with PenPals.
+If students do not receive PenPals after 48 hours please contact our team at email@example.com and we'll match them with PenPals.

 6. Can I request a specific PenPals to be connected with?

 As of now we cannot accept requests.
 In the future teachers will be able to request that their students be connected with PenPals from a specific country or region.

 Once a teacher signs up and students are connected with PenPals the course begins.
 When the course begins:

 8. How are students kept safe?
 As a teacher, will I be able to monitor my students’ exchanges?

 Students are not required to provide personal information such as last names, addresses, emails, or phone numbers.
 PenPal Schools verifies the identity of all teachers to ensure that students are connected with real students of their same age.
 Teachers/education facilitators invite students directly and can review everything written by their students and their PenPals.
 The PenPal Schools team also monitors all exchanges.
 Because we take the safety of our students very seriously, our support team is always available to help resolve any safety issues.
 Please see our Student Safety Protocol guide for more.